 Students are expected to carry a full load of 10 credits in grade 10.
-At the minimum, students are encouraged to enroll in and complete 8 credits in grade 11 and 8 credits in grade 12 to be eligible for honour roll awards and be considered a fulltime student.
+At the minimum, students are encouraged to enroll in and complete 8 credits in grade 11 and 8 credits in grade 12 to be eligible for honour roll awards.
 If students have a spare in grade 11 or 12, they are welcome to stay at school and work constructively or visit quietly in the Fishbowl or Library.
 Or they can use the open campus form and, with permission, leave the school grounds during spares.
 All schedules and spares need to be approved by the school admin.